h4rd10ck/Network_Tools/README.md

 [1] Network

-     [1] Show my public IP #Showing your public IP
-     [2] Show DNS server(s) #Showing your dns server actually used [3] Scan my Network #Showing All machines on your Network
+     [1] Show my public IP   #Showing your public IP [2] Show DNS server(s)  #Showing your dns server actually used [3] Scan my Network     #Showing All machines on your Network

 [2] Subnetting

-    Simple tool to calculate subnets with CIDR
+    Tool to calculate subnets with CIDR

 [3] Monitoring

-    Simple ping monitoring
+    Ping monitoring